The Good Egg (£)

 Approximate price per person for brunch: £20 (including a main/2-3 small plates, a coffee, and a baked goody)

-Tired, hungry and a little irritated, I arrived at the door of The Good Egg in Stokey a bit like Joseph looking for shelter.
+Tired, hungry and a little irritated, I arrived at the door of The Good Egg in Stokey a bit like Joseph looking for shelter in Bethlehem.
 It was a gamble: it was Saturday, and queues were likely, but my first choice firmly closed their kitchen at 3pm and I was a little stranded.
 I walked in – and was seated in the garden a minute later (it was not sub-zero outside).
 A very auspicious start.

 I had heard about The Good Egg for a while, and the queues, and the food, and dismissed it all as hype.
 Yet I was curious, and here I was, unexpectedly but rather fortuitously, menu in front of me.
 I ordered a coffee (£2.60 for a latte) – a very good one, as it turns out, the coffee is from Volcano Coffee Works – and considered the menu.